ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/pullup.md

 ## Introduction

-  The pullup plugin provides BetterScroll with the ability to monitor pullups.
-The 'pullingUp' event is triggered when a pull up is successfully detected.
-Usually used to implement list/page scrolling to the bottom, pull up to load more data.
+  The pullup plugin provides BetterScroll with the ability to monitor pulldown operation.

 ## Install